Logarithm-Labs/managed_basis/remediation.md

 ## Description

-Please refer to the description to issue 2.
+Please refer to the descriptions to issue 1 and 2.

 # 8. Loss of fees due to lack of updates before the \_lastHarvestedTimestamp is updated.